Lathrop Brain Injury Lawyer

 - Over a quarter of a million people will need to spend time in the hospital.

 - Of these injuries, more than 50,000 will result in death.

 There are many different ways that someone could suffer trauma to the head.
 According to the CDC, some of the most common causes of traumatic brain injuries include:

-- Slip and Fall Injuries: Accounting for more than a third of traumatic brain injuries, it is easy for someone to slip, fall, and strike their head on the ground.
-This can lead to a concussion or even a skull fracture.
+- Slip and Fall Injuries: Accounting for more than a third of traumatic brain injuries, it is easy for someone to slip, fall, and strike their head on the ground, leading to a concussion or even a skull fracture.

 - Auto Accidents: When someone is involved in an auto accident, their head could strike the steering wheel or the dashboard.
 When this happens, a cerebral contusion could occur.
 This is where part of the brain tissue is bruised in the accident.

 - Physical Assault: A gunshot or knife wound could lead to a severe brain injury.
 If a brain bleed occurs, treatment is needed to save someone's life.

 Depending on the severity of the injury, the treatment will vary.
 The therapy may not entail anything more than observation for some injuries, such as mild concussions.
 The injured individual will be watched to ensure that they do not develop any severe symptoms.
 If they appear stable, they will be sent home without further intervention.
 However, if someone has sustained a more severe injury, some of the treatments could include: